 We’re in the middle of a credit crunch, and getting an installment loan – whether it’s an auto loan, a home loan, or a personal loan – requires better credit than ever before.
 Creditors have their guards up and lending standards are becoming increasingly strict.

 The most common credit-scoring model used by lenders is the FICO score.
 The FICO model (originally Fair Isaac) was established in 1956 by an engineer named Bill Fair and a mathematician named Earl Isaac.
 A FICO score can range from a very risky 200 to a perfect 900.

 In a recent CNNMoney.com report, John Ulzheimer, president of consumer education at Credit.com, stated that FICO requirements are on the rise: “You need a 750 or better today to have the same treatment you got with a 700 two years ago,” he says.
 John D’Onofrio, CEO of Autoloandaily.com, concurred: “Two years ago a 680 was enough to get a great car loan rate.
 Today it’s often the minimum to qualify at all.”

 How to maximize your FICO score

-If you’re thinking of borrowing money (other than hard money loans like small payday loans or emergency cash loans that don’t require credit checks) you need to do everything you can to boost your FICO score before you apply.
+If you’re thinking of borrowing money (other than hard money loans like small payday loans or emergency cash loans that don’t require credit checks) you need to do everything you can to boost your FICO score before you get started.
 Here are some things you can do to maximize your credit score: